This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Quicksilver Ranch (2.8 miles) – Ranch breeding miniature horses.
 The public is welcome to stop by to take a look at the horses for free

-Many, many vineyards – it is impossible to name every single vineyard located close to Solvang.
+Many, many vineyards – It is impossible to name every single vineyard located close to Solvang (since the Santa Ynez Valley has a considerable size).
 If you have something specific in mind, you can get recommendations at the visitors center or at the tasting rooms in town.
-Companies such as Grapeline, Stagecoach, and Artisan Excursion offer wine country tours.
+Companies such as Grapeline, Stagecoach, and Artisan Excursion offer wine tasting tours.

 The Santa Ynez Valley is full of beautiful towns.
 Combining a visit to Solvang with other towns in the area is a good idea.

-Los Olivos – This is probably my favorite town in the valley.
+Los Olivos – Los Olivos is probably my favorite town in the valley.
 Find wine tasting rooms, gardens, and nice restaurants.

-Buellton – Another small town with good restaurants and several tasting rooms
+Buellton – This is another small town with good restaurants and several tasting rooms.
+I have an entire article dedicated to it.

 In this article, I have discussed restaurants and bakeries serving Danish and Scandinavian specialties.
 However, here are recommendations for palates interested in other options.

-Succulent Cafe – Comfort food with a gourmet twist.
+Succulent Cafe – Offers comfort food with a gourmet twist.
 I love their fried chicken, curried chicken salad, and meatloaf sandwich

 Panino – Serves sandwiches, soups, and salads in a casual environment

-Industrial Eats – This restaurant is located in nearby Buellton but I am including it here because, in my opinion, it has the best food in the valley.
+Industrial Eats – This restaurant is located in nearby Buellton but I am including it here because, in my opinion, it has the best food in the Santa Ynez Valley.
 This place is worth the detour or drive.
 Really, just go!

 Solvang is located 35 miles from Santa Barbara, 70 miles from San Luis Obispo, and 128 miles from Los Angeles.